Print Friendly

 BASIC DAY CARE LICENSE

 (1)(a) Within fourteen (14) days of a child’s initial attendance at any licensed daycare facility, the parent or guardian shall provide an immunization record to the operator of the daycare facility regarding the child’s immunity to certain childhood diseases.
-This record, signed by a physician or his representative or another licensed health care professional, shall verify that the child has received or is in the process of receiving immunizations as specified by the board; or can effectively demonstrate, through verification in a form approved by the department, immunity gained through prior contraction of the disease.
+This record, signed by a physician or his representative or another licensed health care professional, shall verify that the child has received or is in the process of receiving immunizations as specified by this section; or can effectively demonstrate, through verification in a form approved by the department, immunity gained through prior contraction of the disease.
+Documentation shall be retained by the licensed daycare facility for each child as long as the child attends the daycare facility, plus one (1) year after last attendance.

 (3) Licensed daycare facilities shall describe the exemptions provided in subsection (2) of this section and shall provide a citation to this code section in any communication to parents or guardians regarding immunization.